-As a paid-consultant on “masculinity” (yep, that’s right: hired by the Coors Brewing Company to help them reach-out to today’s masculine market) I consider myself something of an expert on men.
+As a paid-consultant on “masculinity” (yep, that’s right: hired by the Miller-Coors Brewing Company to help them reach-out to today’s masculine market) I consider myself something of an expert on men.
 I have, after all, been one most of my life.
 That aside, I have led what most would consider an enviably active and adventurous life; leading some of my friends to call me the “REAL most interesting man in the world” (forget that aging Latin lothario!).
 So it is with some degree of authority and an even greater degree of disgust that I say: I am sickened by my fellow men today.

 As a man raised by a WWII veteran with a strong sense of chivalry (particularly toward women), I am disgusted with what passes today for manhood.
 So many men are mere shadows of what their gender represented in generations past.
 Military service members excepted (which include an amazing collection of very fine young men) most men today aren’t fit to carry the water of the “Greatest Generation”, my father’s generation; much less the dauntless knights who originally defined “chivalry”.